nadiamariduena/blender-hairbasic1/README.md

 <br>

 ## Another solution 🦄

-- To simply add an image map to a threejs Geometry, simplier but not the same, I cannot say I am   satisfied with the result because it can be there s something else.
+- To simply add an image map to a threejs Geometry, simplier but not the same, I cannot say I am satisfied with the result.

 [<img src="./src/img/pinky_fur1_threejsloader.jpg"/>]()